About the CWCC

 General information

 If you were a fan of British indie music in the early 1990s, you might remember a 1992 radio hit called “Black Metallic.”
-The Catherine Wheel, a band from Great Yarmouth, England, followed up this offering with other singles in the 1990s, including “Balloon,” (from Ferment), “Crank” (from Chrome) “Waydown” and “Judy Staring at the Sun” (from Happy Days) and “Delicious” (from Adam and Eve).
-Known initially as a “shoegaze” band, CW moved further from that sound with each album.
-The band enjoyed minor commercial success and MTV visibility, especially in the Happy Days era, but its permanent fanbase remained relatively small.
-In 2001, the band took a hiatus, which now appears to be permanent.
+The Catherine Wheel, a band from Great Yarmouth, England, followed up this song with other 1990s singles including “Balloon,” (from Ferment), “Crank” (from Chrome), “Waydown” and “Judy Staring at the Sun” (from Happy Days), and “Delicious” (from Adam and Eve).
+Known initially as a shoegaze band, CW moved further from that sound with each album.
+The band enjoyed some commercial success and MTV visibility, especially in the mid-1990s, but mainstream success proved elusive.
+In 2001, the band took a hiatus, which has yet to be broken, though we occasionally hear rumors of a possible reunion.

-CW band members included Rob Dickinson (vocals and guitar), Brian Futter (guitar and vocals), Neil Sims (percussion and vocals), Dave Hawes (bass 1990-99), Ben Ellis (bass and vocals 2000-01).
-Peter Whitaker joined as a touring keyboardist in the latter half of the band’s career.
+The core band members were Rob Dickinson (vocals and guitar), Brian Futter (guitar and vocals), Neil Sims (percussion and vocals), Dave Hawes (bass.
+1990-99).
+Bassist Ben Ellis and keyboardist Peter Whitaker joined the band on tour in its later years.
 Merck Mercuriadis, then of Sanctuary Management Group, took an active role as the band’s manager and promoter.

 The Catherine Wheel Cover Compilation is a large collection of Catherine Wheel cover songs submitted by fans of the band.
 Originally conceived as a professionally-produced multi-CD set, it is now a compilation on the Web.

-The idea of a CW cover album had been batted around intermittently for years before Aaron decided he was going to start it up again and this time see it to its conclusion.
-After he proposed the idea to Texture, Marsh emailed Heather, asking why the two of them couldn’t pool their resources (Heather had the web space and Marsh the business experience), while in a separate email to Heather, Jeff mentioned that he wouldn’t mind producing a cover album if it came to fruition.
+The idea of a CW cover album had been batted around intermittently for years before Aaron decided to post a serious proposal for the idea to Texture.
+Marsh emailed Heather about pooling their resources (Heather had the web space and Marsh the business experience), while in a separate email to Heather, Jeff mentioned that he wouldn’t mind producing a cover album if it came to fruition.
 Marsh contacted Aaron, and the CWCC was essentially born.

-The project was a huge success on the musical end.
-We ended up gathering over 70 songs from bands all over the world.
+Originally, the group looked into professional mastering, real CD manufacturing, professionally printed artwork, and so on.
+Song submissions came in while the group crunched numbers and did research.
+The project was a huge success on the musical end with over 70 songs submitted from around the world.
 Unfortunately, this level of success increased the cost of producing the compilation.
-Some serious risk was involved since it was hard to estimate how many people would pay money for the discs—and, as you’re aware, the decline of the CD was beginning at this time as well.
-Finally in 2003, after a series of disappointments and a loss of momentum, the compilation got a fresh burst of energy as it was converted to a more feasible web-based project.
-The operation of the CWCC was turned over exclusively to Mike, who launched the website with mp3s at the end of 2003.
+Some risk was involved since it was difficult to estimate how many people would pay money for the compilation—and the decline of the CD was beginning at this time as well.
+Finally in 2003, after a series of disappointments and a loss of momentum, the compilation was converted to a more feasible web-based project.
+Mike launched the website with mp3s at the end of 2003.

 If you’ve completed a track and would like it to be part of the CWCC, click here for more info.

-No. There is a huge difference between being endorsed by the band and having permission from the band’s management to put the compilation album together.
+No, it is not.
+There is a difference between being endorsed by the band and having permission from the band’s management to publish the submissions.
 Before launching the CWCC, we obtained permission from Catherine Wheel manager Merck Mercuriadis.

 There are a few conditions to our agreement:

-The CW band members are aware of the project, as it has been announced on the band’s official site, its Facebook page, and the Texture email list.
-Some members have expressed appreciation for various tracks, which we take as a sign of success.
+The CW band members are aware of the project, and some have expressed appreciation for various tracks, which we take as a sign of success.

 Note: There is another CW cover project called Strange Fruits.
 We dig it, but we’re not affiliated.
-They sell their compilation via a “name your price” model; we’re unsure whether that’s OK with the band (though they’ve been defunct for so long now, maybe it doesn’t matter).
+They sell their compilation for a nominal fee; we’re unsure whether they have permission from the band to do so (though they’ve been defunct for so long now, maybe it doesn’t matter).
 We wish them the best; the more the merrier.
+Other covers can be found online, especially on YouTube.
+This site only features the songs that have been submitted directly to us.

-5. Why and how did you decide to call the album Too Much Is Not Enough?
+Why did you decide to call the album Too Much Is Not Enough?

 Submitting songs